nhudinh2103/Multi-platform-comparison-NYC-Taxi-dataset/README.md

 ![GCP Cost Breakdown](images/comparison/gcp-cost-breakdown.png)

 GCP's cost structure is shown with two options: using BigQuery for transformations (left, $38.31/run) and using Databricks SQL Warehouse (right, $33.17/run).
-Both options show significant portions going to network egress and computing (CSV to parquet conversion), but differ in their transform costs.
+Both options show significant portions going to copy data and computing (CSV to parquet conversion), but differ in their transform costs.

 ##### Transform Cost Comparison Across Platforms